 It’s Not The Diet That Fails—It’s What You Don’t Fix First

-I rarely recommend diets in isolation.
+I wouldn’t recommend diets in isolation.
 Emotional eating, bingeing, starvation, swinging between starving and stuffing yourself, and carrying weight you hate—are almost always emotional issues.
 I’ve never seen an exception.

 A simple meal plan can’t quiet food turmoil, quell taste hunger, or calm your eating when your heart is used to relying on it or replace the emotional hit food gives.
 And it definitely won’t have you effortlessly sliding into your favourite clothes month after month.
 It’s too big a job.